 “My objective is flexibility in changing markets while staying disciplined to a fundamental risk management approach,” he said. “ I offer my clients a complete suite of wealth management and planning services.”

-In addition to his focus, Brock has a dedicated associate who is a Certified Financial Planner™ professional to structure insurance and other planning as needed.
+In addition to his focus, Brock’s partner, James Hundley serves as the Financial Planner.
+James is a professional who will help clients create a holistic financial plan that may include insurance modeling, estate planning strategies, and any other potential financial planning needs.
 This combination allows him to focus exclusively on his passion: the managing of investments.
 “I believe this disciplined focus enables me to give my clients the full attention their investment plans deserve.”